Affordable Chapter 13 Bankruptcy in Oregon

 Chapter 13 bankruptcy stops all collections and foreclosures.
 It allows you to continue your business, stop the foreclosure of your home, pay only the debts that need to be paid and eliminate other unsecured debts in most circumstances.

 If your home is in foreclosure, Chapter 13 bankruptcy stops the foreclosure and allows you 60 months to catch up the payments.
 You can immediately start working on a loan modification or refinance.

 If you have valuable assets which you want to keep, chapter 13 allows you to keep them and pay their value to your creditors over time.

 Why File for Chapter 13 Bankruptcy?

-Student loans, child support and alimony, court fines and penalties, and restitution never goes away.
+Student loans, child support, spousal alimony, court fines and penalties, and restitution never goes away.
 If you have a small business an experienced bankruptcy attorney can help you keep it.
-Like the big companies you can eliminate some of the debts, reorganize others and continue in business.
+Like the big companies, you can eliminate some of the debts, reorganize others and continue in business.